 Erez (Halberns), incidentally, tried opening a Breslov Synagogue all over Safed.
 Every few weeks he would take me along to some person who had offered to him a building to start a synagogue.
 Once we were at the major of Safed.
 Other times we were at some home owner [in Canaan, North Safed] that happened to have a synagogue on his property.
 Somehow Breslov in Safed had spies that were keeping track of Erez.
 So what would happen would be we would be offered help and the deal be sealed with a handshake [which has the status of a contract in Halacha].
 Then the Breslov people would come and tell slander to the person.
 Then the next time Erez would go there he would be thrown out.
 (I was usually not present at the occasions on which he was thrown out.
 I was invited usually just for the initial meetings)

 Incidentally, Rav Shick absolutely loved Erez.
 He definitely was setting him up as his prime disciple in Israel after Nissan David Kivak.
 I was definitely at the bottom of the barrel.
 Rav Shick (you could say) did not like me.
 I could never figure out why.
 [I think I probably rubbed him the wrong way because of my free thinking.
-This free thinking has annoyed everyone in the Ultra Orthodox world, and in fact broke my once chance at real shiduch.
-The Ultra Orthodox like followers, not thinkers.]
+This free thinking has annoyed everyone in the religious world, and in fact broke my once chance at real shiduch.
+The religious like followers, not thinkers.]

 At any rate, back to Rav Shick.
 As a final note I must say that when I was at a speech from Rav Shick and he would talk about Faith--I would feel the whole world light up.
 He definitely had this power to convey this to people.
 I assume it was from the Intermediate Zone which is from the Side of Holiness but is still mixed with some Sitra Achra.
 Hey, but that is just my opinion.

-Concerning the Divine Presence, this is a pretty basic component of the service that Rebbi Nachman was recommending.
+Concerning the Divine Presence.
 My basic feeling about it is that when one fulfills the basic path of Torah, then there is some type of aspect of the Divine Presence that seems to descend on people.
 But the drawbacks to this are first --that it is like I said often mixed with the "Intermediate zone" depending on the spiritual vessels of the person.
 Holiness does not in any way imply right opinions or intelligence of even good character.
 And also even when it is pure Divine spirit, well she is simply hard to take.
 Most people if they would have a glimpse of the Divine presence for even a second would never ask for it again.
 It sears and fries the soul.